 AISES' ultimate goal is to be a catalyst for the advancement of American Indians and Alaska Natives as they seek to become self-reliant and self-determined members of society.

-We meet bi-weekly on Thursdays (starting Sep.
-8) from 5:30-6:30pm in The BOLD Center's Conference Room 135.
+We meet bi-weekly on Fridays (starting Jan.
+27) from 5:00-6:00pm in The BOLD Center's Conference Room 135.
 Our meetings are fully in person this year!
 No required fees to join us, just show up and get involved!

 I honor and acknowledge that the University of Colorado’s four campuses are on the territories and homelands of the Cheyenne, Arapaho, Ute, Apache, Comanche, Kiowa, Lakota, Pueblo and Shoshone Nations.
 Further, I acknowledge the 48 contemporary tribal nations tied to the lands that comprise what is now called Colorado.